European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

     to the same name.
 If the property given is a node element, all properties below that node element are mirrored.

-The remote devices will render a nodes in your expected parameters under the names you assign them.
-This node contains as first entry the remote device's instance_id, which you should assign upon initialization.
+The remote devices will render as nodes in your expected parameters under the names you assign them.
+Each of these nodes contains as its first entry the remote devices instance_id, which you should assign upon initialization.

 Optionally, the ``target`` attribute can be used to inject the remote device properties from device node into a specific